 If you’re looking to give a quality, lightweight jacket that packs small but still keeps you warm, then look no further.
 When it’s packed up into its pocket, I like to use it as a travel pillow too!

 If you’re traveling in warmer weather, these sol cool hoodies are a great option to keep you covered and protected from the sun while staying cool.
-The fabric has a technology that attaches xylitol to the fibers that creates a cooling sensation and reduces the skin’s surface temperature up to 5 degrees.
+The fabric has a technology that attaches xylitol to the fibers that create a cooling sensation and reduces the skin’s surface temperature up to 5 degrees.
 It is also rated UPF 50+.

 These are amazingly comfortable and they are dry wicking, so it’s great for travel and anything active.
 Their motto is “17 countries.
 6 weeks. one pair of underwear. okay, maybe two.”
 You can definitely bring as many as you want, but technically you only need 2 pairs for an entire trip.
 They are high performance, easy to wash, and dry in 2-4 hours.
 We love them and hope to eventually switch out all our underwear to these!

-The best and smartest way to travel is learning the local language, even if it’s the basics.
+The best and smartest way to travel is to learn the local language, even if it’s the basics.
 Rosetta Stone has been my preferred method of learning a language.
-I know it’s pricier than other language softwares, but it helps me process information much faster not having to translate back to English first.
+I know it’s pricier than other language software, but it helps me process information much faster not having to translate back to English first.
 I just completed levels 1,2,3 of Italian, and I’ve retained the language much better than any other courses I have taken.
 It’s a perfect gift for any traveler who doesn’t want to be just a tourist.

 We all have our favorite toiletry products but they don’t always come in travel friendly sizes.
 GoToobs are squeezable tubes that are easy to load, and they never leak (although some readers have told me they have on them, but we’ve had them for years and it’s never happened yet).